vmware-archive/dependency-labeler/README.md

 Additional sources file allows you to specify sources for additional dependencies as source archives or version control systems.
 You can specify as many of each type as required within a file, and as many additional sources files as required by passing more than one `--additional-sources-file` flags.

+Validation:
-Validation: The urls must be valid and reachable.
+* archives: The urls must be valid and reachable.
 There is also a check to ensure that the url points to a compressed file type.
 Only the extension is checked and not the contents of the file.
+ * vcs: The url for git repository urls must start with on of the following: git:, ssh:, http:, https: or git@xxxx.

 Supported format of the yaml file:
 ```yaml